DevExpress/testcafe-studio-docs/documentation/guides/record-tests/README.md

 ## Record Configurations

-You can record tests in local browsers (see [Supported Browsers](../../references/supported-browsers.md)).
+You can record tests in [local browsers](../../references/supported-browsers.md).
 TestCafe detects browsers on the local computer and adds them to the **Record configuration** drop-down menu.
 Before recording a test, select the record configuration from the list.

 ![Record Congiruation Menu](../../../images/guides/record-configuration-list.png)